 The role of the Chairman is to provide leadership of the Board and ensure its effectiveness on all aspects of its remit to maintain control of the Group.
 In addition, the Chairman is responsible for the implementation and practice of sound corporate governance.
-The Chairman is considered independent and has adequate separation from the day-to-day running of the Group.

-REPORT OF THE DIRECTORS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2021
+REPORT OF THE DIRECTORS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2022